Co-operation, social learning & tool use

 The project focuses on understanding the origins of tool use in Capuchin monkeys.
 The project is in collaboration with Dr. Brendan Barrett.

-I am working with bachelor and master students to deploying object detection and posture tracking models with Capuchin monkeys.
-Our aim is to visually measure difference between the tool using techniques of individual monkeys.
-The AI workflow will simplify video based analysis and directly contribute towards linking nut cracking ability with growth and survival.
+I mentor a master student for deploying object detection and posture tracking models with Capuchin monkeys.
+We want to measure the difference between the tool using techniques of individual monkeys.
+Our AI workflow will simplify video based analysis and contribute towards linking nut cracking ability with growth and survival.